Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 > - Male
 > - Female

 This is important because you might have a quota.
 A sample that is 85% male may not be desirable.
+There are also guides about how to ask questions that are increasingly becoming controversial.
+Gender is one of them and I would suggest putting some time in here.
+Be consistnet.
 Additionally, you might have quota limits on specific ethnicity.

 > 2. What is your ethnicity?
 > - White or Caucasion